tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### 2_on_hold

-If you cannot continue the work on a project because of the project's priority dropped or you faced a dependency problem, you put your actual project from the `1_ongoing` notebook to this notebook, and the task enters to the `hold phase`.
+If you cannot continue the work on a project because of the project's priority dropped or you faced a dependency problem, you put your actual project from the `1_ongoing` notebook to this notebook, and the project enters to the `hold phase`.

 ### 3_completed

-When you have finished a project, you put your task in this notebook, and the task will enter the `complete phase`.
+When you have finished a project, you put your project in this notebook, and the project will enter the `complete phase`.

 ### 4_obsoleted

-If your task becomes obsoleted due to any reason, it enters to the `obsolete phase`, and moves to this notebook.
+If your project becomes obsoleted due to any reason, it enters to the `obsolete phase`, and moves to this notebook.

 ## Notes